Alon Abutbul: 1990s

 In 1991, Abutbul played in the American film Killing Streets.
 A year later, in 1992, Abutbul starred in the Israeli film Roked Al Hahof.
 In 1993 Abutbul played in the Israeli film Ha-Yerusha alongside Avi Toledano.
-In 1993 Abutbul played in the direct to video American action film Deadly Heroes directed by Menahem Golan in which he played alongside Uri Gavriel.
+In 1993 Abutbul played in the direct-to-video American action film Deadly Heroes directed by Menahem Golan in which he played alongside Uri Gavriel.

 In 1995, Abutbul produced Gur Bentwich's film Ha-Kochav Hakachol in which he played the leading role.
 In 1995 Abutbul played in the Israeli film Leylasede alongside Gila Almagor and Anat Waxman, and also played in the Israeli film Ha-Khetzi HaSheni alongside Orna Banai.
 In 1998 Abutbul played in the Israeli TV film Mazal dagim and the Israeli film Gentila.
-In 1999 he participated in the Israeli film Love at Second Sight.
+In 1999 he participated in the Israeli movie Love at Second Sight.

 2000s

-In 2000, Abutbul won the "Film actor of the decade" award at the Haifa International Film Festival.
+In 2000, Abutbul won the "Film Actor of the Decade" award at the Haifa International Film Festival.

 In 2001, Abutbul played in the film The Order alongside Jean-Claude Van Damme and Charlton Heston among others.
 That same year he participated in the Israeli films Mars Turkey, and A Five Minutes Walk.

 In 2003, Abutbul played in the Israeli film Nina's Tragedies alongside Ayelet Zurer and Yoram Hatab.
 For his role in this film Abutbul later won an Ophir Award for the Best Supporting Actor.

 In 2005, Abutbul played alongside Moni Moshonov and Yuval Segal in the Israeli film Dance, and appeared in the American film Munich directed by Steven Spielberg.
 In 2006 Abutbul played in the award-winning Israeli film Beaufort directed by Joseph Cedar.
 In 2007 Abutbul played alongside Mili Avital and Anat Waxman in the film Noodle directed by Ayelet Menahemi and starred in the Israeli film Rak Klavim Ratzim Hofshi alongside Lior Ashkenazi, Ayelet Zurer and Assi Dayan.

 In 2008, Abutbul played in the Israeli film Shiva, and in the American film Body of Lies directed by Ridley Scott in which he played alongside Leonardo DiCaprio and Russell Crowe.
 In 2009 Abutbul starred in Yigal Burstein's film Hand of God alongside Moshe Ivgy and Dorit Bar-Or.
 In July 2008 Abutbul and Moshe Ivgy were awarded the Best Actor Award at the Jerusalem Film Festival for their roles in this film.

 2010s

 In 2012, Abutbul appeared in The Dark Knight Rises, as an original character, Dr. Leonid Pavel.
 The film was released in theaters in North America on 20 July 2012.
 In 2016, Abutbul co-starred in the film London Has Fallen, as the arms dealer turned terrorist mastermind Aamir Barkawi, alongside Gerard Butler, Aaron Eckhart and Morgan Freeman.

-In 2015 he participated in the movie Septembers of Shiraz with Salma Hayek and Adrien Brody as Mohsen, a revolutionary guard interrogator who releases Ishak (Brody) and destroys evidence of his collaboration with the Shah's regime, selling jewelry to the empress.
-Release is partly due to bribery and partly due to mercy and justice.
+In 2015 he participated in the film Septembers of Shiraz as Mohsen, a revolutionary guard interrogator who releases Ishak (Brody) and destroys evidence of his collaboration with the Shah's regime, selling jewellery to the empress.